siyelo/blog/source/_posts/2010-01-12-full-text-search-on-heroku-with-texticle.markdown

 comments: true
 categories: Heroku
 author: Glenn Roberts
----
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/branches.jpg

-We just spent some time investigating some alternative to full text search on Heroku.
+headline: We just spent some time investigating some alternative to full text search on Heroku.
 The initial solutions were either ThinkingSphinx (with a remote sphinx daemon, and another copy of the app running - yuck), or one of the paid options like WebSolr.
 None tickled our fancy.
 Free and simple tickle our fancy.
+---
 Along comes Texticle.
 Not sure about the name, but it simple, and works a treat.

 [http://tenderlovemaking.com/2009/10/17/full-text-search-on-heroku/](http://tenderlovemaking.com/2009/10/17/full-text-search-on-heroku/)